Itay Mayrose (Principal Investigator)

 Shiran Abadi (Ph.D. student)

-Shiran joined the lab in July 2013 and started her M.Sc studies in Bioinformatics in October 2014 and then switched to the direct Ph.D. track.
+Shiran joined the lab in July 2013.
+She began her M.Sc studies in Bioinformatics and continued in the direct Ph.D. track.

 Eli joined the lab in November 2015.